itm8SocSE/rmm/README.md

 | where ActionType == "ProcessCreated"
 | where FileName in~ (RMMs)
 ```
-And the following can be used in Microsoft Defender find RMM file events.
+And the following can be used in Microsoft Defender to find RMM file creations.
 ```
 let RMMs = (externaldata(Software:string,Executable:string)
 [@"https://raw.githubusercontent.com/itm8SocSE/rmm/main/executables.csv"]
 with(format="csv",ignoreFirstRecord=true))
 | project Executable;
 DeviceFileEvents
-| where Timestamp > ago(1d)
+| where Timestamp > ago(1h)
 | where ActionType == "FileCreated"
 | where FileName in~ (RMMs)
 ```